 These ads can appear in addition to, or in place of, the ads that you would otherwise see.
 Adware can slow down your system.
 It can also make the system unstable as the adware fights with your web browser or operating system to force its ads onto your screen.
 Adware also hurts legitimate advertisers who can lose sales to the sneaky spyware publisher.

-Trojan spyware is software that pretends to be something that it isn’t.
+Trojan spyware, named after the infamous wooden horse, is software that pretends to be something that it isn’t.
+Much like the Trojan Horse, a computer Trojan is intentionally disguised so that it can get access to your computer.
 A Trojan might look like a video player or something similar, but might instead actually steal information from your device and send it to the spyware company.